Erdos-Projects/fall-2025-multiomics-integration-platform-for-prognostic-biomarker-discovery/contributions/ahmed_colab_integration/README.md

 ## Data

-The repository contains the real datasets used in this analysis.
+The repository contains the datasets used in this analysis.
-Ensure that all files are properly documented and versioned.
+Data from The Cancer Genome Atlas as part of the PanCancer Atlas initiative.
+There are multiple publications associated with this data and it appears it was last published in 2021.
+Source: https://datacatalog.mskcc.org/dataset/10414

+The RNA-seq data from the NCBI GEO (Gene Expression Omnibus).
+The files are NCBI-generated data.
+Source: https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE119834

+Here is the publication associated with these data: https://doi.org/10.1084/jem.20190196

 ---